SoftwareHeritage/swhapguide/swhap@inria.md

 Note that the process aims at preserving legacy source code and related materials in a **digital** format, to ensure long term availability of the curated materials and the possibility to share and present it to a broad audience.
 Archiving physical artefacts is not the primary goal of this guide but we will provide some contact points if you would intend to do so.

-This document builds up on the SWHAP, the [***SoftWare Heritage Acquisition Process***] (@swhcacm2018) to rescue, curate and illustrate landmark legacy software source code.
+This document builds up on the SWHAP, the ***SoftWare Heritage Acquisition Process*** (@swhcacm2018) to rescue, curate and illustrate landmark legacy software source code.
 The initial version of this guide was published in 2019 as a joint initiative of Software Heritage and the University of Pisa, in collaboration with UNESCO [^1].
 This guide also aims at simplifying the practical implementation of the SWHAP as proposed by Pisa Univeristy in the [SWHAPPE (SWHAP Pisa Enactor)](https://github.com/SoftwareHeritage/swhapguide/blob/master/SWHAP%40Pisa.pdf).

-[^1] See the Software Heritage webpage dedicated to legacy source code https://www.softwareheritage.org/swhap/ and get the initial guide on the UNESCO website https://unesdoc.unesco.org/ark:/48223/pf0000371017.
+[^1]: See the Software Heritage webpage dedicated to legacy source code https://www.softwareheritage.org/swhap/ and get the initial guide on the UNESCO website https://unesdoc.unesco.org/ark:/48223/pf0000371017.

 Why preserve legacy source code? {#sec:whypreserve}
 ================================